-- Make permanent the flexibilities that allow for remote • enrollment, services and benefits issuance, and the facilitation of online ordering.
+- Make permanent the flexibilities that allow for remote enrollment, services and benefits issuance, and the facilitation of online ordering.
 It is time to modernize and streamline the WIC program to enhance the WIC experience.
 It will be important to use the lessons learned from the success of the flexibilities that were offered through WIC waivers during COVID-19.
 Parents across the country are universally positive about being able to have WIC enrollment and services via phone, and remote benefit issuance.
 The successful waiver (dropping the requirement for in-person WIC clinic visits) has allowed participants to complete enrollment and education appointments from a convenient location over the phone.
 Far less common options for services have included video chats and telehealth systems.
 USDA should accelerate the progress made toward facilitating online ordering during COVID-19.
 Online ordering systems help WIC participants easily and conveniently choose the right nutritious WIC foods and avoid embarrassing encounters during the check-out process. - Fund comprehensive WIC outreach and coordination, including establishing a WIC community partners outreach program and an initiative to coordinate data in the health care and WIC sectors through technology. - Establishing a WIC community partners outreach program, patterned on the successful SNAP outreach program, would fund WIC state agencies to contract with non-WIC community partners to conduct WIC outreach.
 Effective outreach by community partners can broaden the reach and effectiveness of WIC, which can help overcome barriers to WIC participation, including widespread misconceptions about eligibility, concerns by immigrant families, and limited access to information about WIC benefits and how to apply.
-WIC outreach needs to serve an increasingly culturally and linguistically diverse population and the new generation of techsavvy mothers.
+WIC outreach needs to serve an increasingly culturally and linguistically diverse population and the new generation of techsavvy mothers. - An initiative to coordinate data in the health care and WIC sectors through the use of technology will pay dividends.
+It is essential to streamline the current and often arduous options (fax or fillable PDFs) for health care providers to give patient's health information to WIC.
+This will help families enroll and maintain participation in

-&lt;sup>26https://frac.org/research/resource-library/one-year-of-wic-during-covid-19-waivers-are-vital-to-participation-and-benefit-redemption
+28https://frac.org/research/resource-library/one-year-of-wic-during-covid-19-waivers-are-vital-to-participation-and-benefit-redemption